 Canon 70D versus Canon 5D Mark III

-The Canon EOS 70D and the Canon EOS 5D Mark III are two digital cameras that were revealed to the public, respectively, in July 2013 and March 2012.
+The Canon EOS 70D and the Canon EOS 5D Mark III are two digital cameras that were announced, respectively, in July 2013 and March 2012.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (70D) and a full frame sensor.
 The 70D has a resolution of 20 megapixel, whereas the 5D Mark III provides 22.1 MP.

-The side-by-side display below illustrates the physical size and weight of the Canon 70D and the Canon 5D Mark III.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 70D – represents the basis for the calculations across all the size and weight measures).
+The physical size and weight of the Canon 70D and the Canon 5D Mark III are illustrated in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 70D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark III is notably larger (22 percent) than the Canon 70D.
 Moreover, the 5D Mark III is markedly heavier (26 percent) than the 70D.
-Cameras that are aimed at professionals or semi-pros tend to be a bit bulkier in order to give them the necessary environmental and shock resistance.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 5D Mark III) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (70D).
 You can find a comprehensive overview of suitable optics in the Canon EF Lens Catalog.